mpsych/ODM/README.md

 ## Acknowledgements

-This research project is a result of collaborative efforts and intellectual contributions that extend beyond our team.
-We would like to express our heartfelt gratitude to the University of Massachusetts Boston for fostering an environment that encourages academic exploration.
+This research project is the culmination of combined efforts and intellectual contributions that go beyond our team.
+We would like to express our sincere gratitude to the University of Massachusetts Boston for cultivating an environment that encourages academic exploration.

-We are particularly thankful for the financial support provided by the Massachusetts Life Sciences Center, which greatly facilitated the realization of this project.
-Their commitment to nurturing scientific research played a pivotal role in our endeavor.
+Our profound appreciation goes to the Massachusetts Life Sciences Center for their financial support.
+Their commitment to nurturing scientific research was instrumental in the realization of this project.

-We also wish to extend our appreciation to DeepHealth for their invaluable technical support.
-Their expertise significantly enriched the quality of our work and the practicality of our solutions.
+Additionally, we express our deep thanks to DeepHealth for their invaluable technical support.
+Their expertise notably enriched the quality of our work and the applicability of our solutions.

+We would like to acknowledge the significant contribution of Oracle.
+The work of our team members was supported in part by the College of Science and Mathematics Dean’s Undergraduate Research Fellowship through fellowship support from Oracle, project ID R20000000025727.
+This generous support from Oracle played an essential role in our research's progress and success.

-Finally, we acknowledge all the fellow researchers, students, and mentors who provided insightful comments, constructive criticisms, and encouragement during the course of this work.
-Your inputs have played a vital role in shaping our research.
+Lastly, we wish to extend our appreciation to all the fellow researchers, students, and mentors who have provided insightful comments, constructive criticisms, and encouragement throughout the course of this work.
+Your inputs have been vital in shaping our research.

-Thank you for supporting us in pushing the boundaries of machine learning in medical imaging.
+Thank you all for supporting us in pushing the boundaries of machine learning in medical imaging.

 ## Contact